Edvarts Virza

-Edvarts Virza (born as Jēkabs Eduards Liekna; December 27, 1883, Salgale Parish – March 1, 1940, Riga) was a Latvian writer, poet and translator.
+Edvarts Virza (born Jēkabs Eduards Liekna; 27 December 1883 – 1 March 1940) was a Latvian writer, poet and translator.
 In 1935 and 1936 he was a nominee for the Nobel Prize in Literature.
 His works were banned in the Latvian SSR until 1985.

 Biography

-Edvarts Virza was born as Jēkabs Eduards Liekna in Rāceņi homestead, Salgale parish, Courland Governorate on December 27, 1883.
-He was oldest of nine children and his father Juris Liekna was a relatively wealthy farmer.
+Edvarts Virza was born as Jēkabs Eduards Liekna in Rāceņi homestead, Salgale parish, Courland Governorate on 27 December 1883.
+He was the oldest of nine children and his father Juris Liekna was a relatively wealthy farmer.

-Edvarts attended local parish school and later studied in Bauska town school from witch he graduated in 1901.
+Edvarts attended a local parish school and later studied in Bauska town school from which he graduated in 1901.
 In 1902 he started studies in technical school of post and telegraph in Riga.
 However he soon left his studies and in 1904 traveled to Moscow where he attended law lectures in Moscow University.

 During the Russian revolution of 1905 he returned to Latvia and lived in his family home where he studied French and poetry of Russian symbolists.
 In 1906 his first poem was printed in a newspaper and in 1907 his first collection of poetry Biķeris (Goblet) was published.

-During the First World War, in summer of 1915 the German Army occupied Kurzeme and invaded Zemgale with little resistance, forcing thousands of Latvians to leave their homes and travel as refugees to Vidzeme or further east to inner Russia.
-Virza's family also left Zemgale but Edvarts enlisted in 5th Zemgale Latvian Rifleman regiment under the command of Jukums Vācietis in 1916.

-In 1917 he together with majority of Latvian rifleman went to Russia and settled in Saint Petersburg.
-While in Petersburg he was addressed by members of Latvian Provisional National Council and wrote an extensive analytical article titled Izpostītā Latvija (Devastated Latvia) about the German - Russian war in Baltic area and the senseless heroism of Latvian soldiers while fighting in a foreign army.
+During the First World War, in the summer of 1915 the German Army occupied Kurzeme and invaded Zemgale with little resistance, forcing thousands of Latvians to leave their homes and travel as refugees to Vidzeme or further east to inner Russia.
+Virza's family also left Zemgale but Edvarts enlisted in the 5th Zemgale Latvian Rifleman regiment under the command of Jukums Vācietis in 1916.
+In 1917 he together with the majority of Latvian riflemen went to Russia and settled in Saint Petersburg.
+While in Petersburg he was addressed by members of Latvian Provisional National Council and wrote an extensive analytical article titled Izpostītā Latvija (Devastated Latvia) about the German – Russian war in the Baltic area and the senseless heroism of Latvian soldiers while fighting in a foreign army.
 The article was intended for Entente countries to inform them about the situation in the Baltics.
 Virza also translated this article into French.

 In 1918 Virza was demobilised from the Russian army and returned to Latvia.